Semantic-Realtion-Graph/SRGLHRE/README.md

 ## Data
-We provide the lifelong FewRel benchamark which has been split into ten tasks at ./data/fewrel
+We provide the lifelong FewRel benchamark which has been splited into ten tasks at ./data/fewrel